732-906-1500

 Ultimately, the court found in favor of Colonna, and declined to extend liability to senders of text messages.
 The court reasoned that if such liability were to exist, a person could possibly be liable for causing any form of distraction.

-Texting While Driving: a Deadly Problem
+Texting While Driving: A Deadly Problem

 National statistics show that texting while driving, and other forms of distracted driving are a significant cause of car crashes nationwide.
 In 2010, 3,092 motorists lost their lives and 416,000 were injured because of distracted driving.